 - Personal Geofilter: Doesn’t include any branding and doesn’t promote a business.
 Typically for events like birthday or bachelor/bachelorette parties.

 - Business Geofilter: Promotes a business or brand and must adhere to business guidelines.

-Designing a Snapchat Filter
+How to Make a Snapchat Filter

-For the rest of this post, we’ll focus on Filters.
-Once you’ve determined which type of Filter to create, it’s time for the fun part: the design!
+For the rest of this post, we’ll focus on filters.
+Once you’ve determined which type of filter to create, it’s time for the fun part—the design!
 Luckily, this part can be as quick or customized as you like.
 Visit the “Create” section of Snapchat’s website to get started.

 The first option is to simply use a pre-set template and create your Filter in a matter of minutes.
 You can also create Geofilters (not Community Filters, though) on the mobile app—just navigate to Settings > Filters & Lenses.
 Using the web tool will give you a few more options than the app, such as the ability to add your Bitmoji or upload a custom object.

 If you like the quick and easy approach but aren’t feeling the Snapchat templates, check out Canva.
 Their web-based design tool has a ton of beautiful templates that make it easy to create custom Snapchat filters.
 After downloading your design, you can add it by just uploading it to Snapchat.